Flick: Few Labels Text Classification using K-Aware Intermediate Learning in Multi-Task Low-Resource Languages: Related Work

 \section{Related Work}

-Real-world data often presents itself as unlabelled, unavailable, or limited in quantity.
+Despite its ubiquity, web data often presents itself as unlabelled, or labeled to a small extent.
 To address some of these issues, various methods have been developed, involving the use of a small number of labels from diverse perspectives relevant to the specific task \cite{IDoFew}.
-This is known as a few labels, entails a limited portion of the dataset being labelled for a given problem \cite{wang2020generalizing-Lit-P1}, such as text classification \cite{liang2024selp-Lit-P1}.
-The concept of leveraging the ``few labels'' method has proven advantageous in addressing different issues such as cyberbullying, cybercrimes, hate speech, spam, phishing, and offensive content detection , primarily due to the scarcity of annotated labels in these domains.
-Consequently, the few label techniques have gained widespread adoption across various domains and data types, encompassing both image and text data.
+This is known as the `FL' setting, and implies that a small portion of the dataset is labelled for a given task \cite{wang2020generalizing-Lit-P1}, such as text classification \cite{liang2024selp-Lit-P1}.
+The concept of leveraging the ``few labels'' method has proven advantageous in addressing different issues such as cyberbullying, cybercrimes, hate speech, spam, phishing, and offensive content detection , primarily due to the scarcity of annotated labels in these domains and the fast-evolving nature of the issues themselves.
+Consequently, the FL techniques have gained widespread adoption across various domains and data types, encompassing both image and text data.

 Researchers have addressed the scarcity of fully annotated datasets challenge through various methods, including synthetic data generation \cite{Lit-P2-augmen-ijcai2023p565}, semi-supervised learning \cite{Lit-P2-semi-lee-etal-2024-superst}, transfer learning \cite{Lit-P2-tran}, and few-shot learning \cite{Lit-P2-few}, each of which has shown promising results.
 However, employing these methods individually has revealed inherent limitations, thus creating ample space for improved solutions.